-Ayşe Güner ayse.guner@elig.com
+www.elig.com

 ELIG, Attorneys-at-Law is committed to providing its clients with high-quality legal services.
 We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
-Our competition and regulatory department consists of three partners, two counsel and 36 associates.
-We represent corporations, business associations, investment banks, partnerships and individuals in a wide range of competition law matters.
-Our firm also collaborates with many international law firms on Turkish competition law matters.
+Our competition law and regulatory department is led by our managing partner, Mr Gönenç Gürkaynak, and consists of three partners, one counsel and 36 associates.